miguel9554/cheapPDFgenerator/readme.md

 considerations to run the program:

-the command to run the program is "python generatePDF.py" (or python src/generatePDF.py if you run the program from the main folder). config.ini should be where you are running the script, and a 1 page blank pdf should be where "generatePDF.py" is located
+the command to run the program is "python generatePDF.py" (or python src/generatePDF.py if you run the program from the main folder). config.ini should be where you are running the script

 ********************